CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Ref_Guide.md

     A sample ref that does something

 ```
 The ref configuration above is fairly simple.
-But, for our purposes (so far) this is about as complicated as a ref should be, barring some additional credentials (secrets) or environment variables.
+For our purposes (so far) this is about as complicated as a ref should be, barring some additional credentials (secrets) or environment variables.

 Here is how we define and get each of the values in the configuration above: